Are you aiming to obtain a GED in Delaware?

 This assessment not only validates one’s academic capabilities but also opens doors to numerous educational and career opportunities.

-GED candidates in Delaware must meet the following requirements:
+To take the GED in Delaware, you must meet the following Delaware GED requirements:

 GED Age Exceptions in Delaware